-Tell your doctor if you are taking any of these medications as Qlaira may not be suitable for you.
+You should consult your doctor before starting Qlaira if you are taking any medications, including herbal remedies, over the counter medications, or recreational drugs as Qlaira may not be suitable for you.

-The mini pill only contains the progesterone hormone as opposed to both estrogen and progesterone.
-It is safe to take for most women, for example if you have high blood pressure or other health risks which make the combined pill a risky choice.
-The mini pill is also taken every day of the month but it does not control your period in the same way as the combined pill.
-Some women may experience irregular periods when taking it.
+The mini-pill only contains a progestogen hormone whereas Qlaira contains both an oestrogen and a progestogen.
+For this reason, Qlaira is not suitable for some people, for example, those with high blood pressure, migraines, or other health risks.
+The mini pill is also taken every day of the month but it does not control your period in the same way as a combined pill.
+Some women may experience irregular periods or no periods at all with a progestogen-only pill whereas, with a combined pill, most women will experience a regular bleed.
 Your doctor will assess your medical history and discuss the most suitable hormonal contraception for you.

 Qlaira is the only combined pill available in the UK which contains the ingredients estradiol valerate and dienogest.
 This makes it slightly different to the other types of the pill available on the market.
-Other popular brands of the pill include Microgynon, Rigevidon, Ovranette and Cilest, all of which are available to order from Dr Felix.
-If you find it difficult to remember to take the pill everyday, the vaginal ring or patch may be a better alternative.
-The mini pill, or progesterone only pill, is a good option for women who are unable to take the combined pill or for those who are sensitive to estrogen.
-Long term reversible methods of contraception are available from your GP or a family planning clinic.
-These include the hormonal or copper coil, the implant and injection.
-Condoms are the only method of contraception which also protect against STIs.
+Other popular brands of the combined pill include Microgynon, Rigevidon, Ovranette and Cilest, all of which are available to order from Dr Felix.
+If you find it difficult to remember to take the pill every day, the vaginal ring or contraceptive patch may be a better alternative.